lzapffe/ds_labs/lab-09.md

 y = 4.09 + 0.14x

-The x variable is whether the professor is male.
-Therefore, the intercept is the rating of female professors, that are 4.09.
+Where the x variable is whether the professor is male.
+Therefore, the intercept is the overall rating of female professors, which is 4.09.
 If the professor is instead male, they get an additional 0.14 points in their rating.
 This is a little boost, but not a whole lot considering that the ratings range from 0 to 5.
 It is however interesting to note that this is equivalent to the rating increase from being 2 points higher on beauty ratings.

 ### Exercise 10

-Male professor: 4.09 + 0.14 Female professor: 4.09
+Male professor: 4.09 + 0.14 = 4.23 Female professor: 4.09

 ### Exercise 11